Rumskulla oak: History

 The tree is more than 1,000 years old and was first described by Magnus Gabriel Craelius in 1772 in Försök till ett landskaps beskrivning ("Essay in the description of a landscape").
 It is 14 m high, with a trunk approximately 13 m in circumference and a volume of approximately 60 m3, making it one of the largest trees in Sweden.
 According to Eksjö Municipality, it is the oldest tree in Scandinavia and the largest in circumference.

 There was an iron band around the trunk to support it, thought to have been put there in the 19th century.
 It was partially replaced after being cut in 2005 by someone who said he wanted to "free" the tree.
 In 2013, new interventions, such as wire supports, were installed.
 A chain a little higher up prevents the trunk from splitting; the tree is now completely hollow.
 Climbing has been forbidden since 1998 and there is a fence around the tree; going closer than 5 m is not permitted.

+The steel band was replaced with wires in 2012.
+In 2018, it was reported that the oak had been "stressed" by the band that had been installed after the sabotage in 2005, and that the tree had been affected by the oak borer moth caterpillar and fungal attack (powdery mildew).
+In 2025, one of the branches of the dying oak still had leaves.

 The hollow trunk of the tree was the location for sex scenes in I Am Curious (Yellow), a 1967 film by Vilgot Sjöman.
 The film was controversial when first released, including being banned in Massachusetts; in a case that went all the way to the Supreme Court of the United States, it was ultimately determined not to be obscene.